 An accessible website is one which considers inclusive design.
 That means it’s designed and maintained in a way that's inclusive of everyone.
 So that every person can discover, access and digest content, including those using special devices and screen readers.

 To help businesses become more inclusive guidelines, such as WCAG 2.1 exist.

 The Web Content Accessibility Guidelines (WCAG) were published by the Web Accessibility Initiative (WAI).
 They were created to help organizations make their websites and applications more inclusive.

 WCAG is considered the international standards for web accessibility.
 Within them there are different levels of conformance - Level A, Level AA and Level AAA.
 Businesses should aim to comply with the standards at a Level AA at minimum.
 So as to achieve accessibility for a wide audience.
-For a website to be truly accessible, it must be Perceivable, Operable, Understandable and Robust.
-The WCAG guidelines are based on these four principles - otherwise known as the POUR principles.

 Every part of a website should be able to be perceived by every visitor.
 This means that content should be available in multiple formats.
 It also considers accessible design choices.
-For example, good colour contrast and typography.
+For example, good color contrast and typography.
 This makes it easier for users to see and hear content.